 According to insights from McKinsey, being rewarded and recognized for work is one of the employees’ top concerns during the COVID-19 era.

 When we recognize and acknowledge our employees, it helps them take ownership and pride in their work.
 This not only increases work effectiveness, it also increases engagement and employees’ overall well-being.

 Peer recognition is powerful because it can strengthen relationships while keeping employees engaged.
 The benefit isn’t limited to those who are on the receiving end either.

-To introduce peer recognition to your remote team, encourage them to give each other positive feedback.
+To introduce peer recognition to your remote team, encourage them to give each other positive feedback, even for little things.
 This could be as simple as an email thanking a co-worker or a shout-out in a virtual meeting.